 Things to know about Norway

-Before I jump straight into the nitty gritty about cruising the fjords in summer with Hurtigruten I thought I would give you some background about Norway and the main things to know about the country.
+Before I jump straight into reviewing our Norwegian fjords cruise, I want to give you some background about Norway and the main things to know about the country.

 Despite being in the European Union Norway does not use the EUR.
 The local currency is the Norwegian Krone (NOK).
 You should check the current exchange when you visit; at the time of my trip the exchange was approximately 1 EUR to 10 NOK.